flyteorg/flyteidl/protos/docs/core/core.rst

    "task_node", ":ref:`ref_flyteidl.core.TaskNode`", "", "Information about the Task to execute in this node."
    "workflow_node", ":ref:`ref_flyteidl.core.WorkflowNode`", "", "Information about the Workflow to execute in this mode."
    "branch_node", ":ref:`ref_flyteidl.core.BranchNode`", "", "Information about the branch node to evaluate in this node."
-   "gate_node", ":ref:`ref_flyteidl.core.GateNode`", "", "TODO hamersaw - document"
+   "gate_node", ":ref:`ref_flyteidl.core.GateNode`", "", "Information about the condition to evaluate in this node."